floydkretschmar/fixturize/README.md

 }
 ```

+## Requirements

+All Java versions between 11 and 21 are supported.

 ## Licensing

 Fixturize is licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in